RakhithJK/OfficeDev-teams-toolkit-wiki/Develop-single-sign-on-experience-in-Teams.md

 ### Teams Toolkit configuration files

 You can find your Teams Toolkit configuration files (`./teamsapp.yml`, `./teamsapp.local.yml`, etc.).
-Azure Active Directory related changes and configs needs to be added into your configuration files:
+Microsoft Entra related changes and configs needs to be added into your configuration files:
 - add `aadApp/create` under `provision`:
-  * For creating new Azure Active Directory apps used for SSO.
+  * For creating new Microsoft Entra apps used for SSO.
   * You can find more info [here](https://aka.ms/teamsfx-actions/aadapp-create)
 - add `aadApp/update` under `provision`
-  * For updating your Azure Active Directory app with AAD app manifest in step 1.
+  * For updating your Microsoft Entra app with Microsoft Entra app manifest in step 1.
   * You can find more info [here](https://aka.ms/teamsfx-actions/aadapp-update)
 - for React project, update `cli/runNpmCommand` under `deploy`:
   * For adding following environment variables when local debug:
-    * REACT_APP_CLIENT_ID: Azure Active Directory app client id
+    * REACT_APP_CLIENT_ID: Microsoft Entra app client id
-    * REACT_APP_START_LOGIN_PAGE_URL: Azure Active Directory app client secret
+    * REACT_APP_START_LOGIN_PAGE_URL: Microsoft Entra app client secret
 - for React project, update `file/createOrUpdateEnvironmentFile`
   * For adding following environment variables when local debug:
-    * REACT_APP_CLIENT_ID: Azure Active Directory app client id
+    * REACT_APP_CLIENT_ID: Microsoft Entra app client id
     * REACT_APP_START_LOGIN_PAGE_URL: Login start page for authentication

 You can set following values if you are using TeamsFx Tab template.